Dmunozig/crypto_sentiment/README.md

 ## Data Engineering
 1. Package all the code into python files in order to deploy it.

-## Deployment
+2. Use Docker containers to deploy the back-end(prediciton API) on GCP.
-1. Use Docker containers to deploy
+3. Create the front-end with Streamlit and deploy it on Heroku.

 # Startup the project